the-alex-g/the-alex-g.github.io/README.md

 #### Torus

 I made [Torus][Torus] for Ludem Dare 47.
 The theme was Stuck in a Loop, and I wanted to make a three-demensional game.
-I had to make this in one day, because my Peter's birthday was tomorrow.
+I had to make this in one day, because Peter's birthday was tomorrow.
 Still, I think it turned out pretty well.
 ![Torus screenshot](TorusScreenshot.png)

 #### Fam Jams